uri-templates/uritemplate-py/README.rst

    :alt: build status
    :target: http://travis-ci.org/uri-templates/uritemplate-py

-This is a Python implementation of `RFC6570`_, URI Template.
+This is a Python implementation of `RFC6570`_, URI Template, and can expand templates up to and including Level 4 in that specification.

 It exposes one method, "expand".
 For example: